VKhailenko/VKhailenko/README.md

 - 👋 Hi, I’m @VKhailenko
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently developing ML and AI models
-- 💞️ I’m looking to collaborate on Data Analytics, ML
+- 💞️ I’m looking to collaborate on Data Science projects, ML and Ai
 - 📫 How to reach me vkhailenko@gmail.com

 <!---